-Blended Teachers' Professional Development (TPD) pathway - PLEIADE Intellectual Output 1 (Revised version)
+Blended Teachers' Professional Development (TPD) pathway

+PLEIADE Intellectual Output no.1

-"PLayful Environment for Inclusive leArning Design in Europe" "PLEIADE" Project No. 2020-1-IT02-KA201-080089
+Project No. 2020-1-IT02-KA201-080089

 The European Commission's support for the production of this publication does not constitute an endorsement of the contents, which reflect the views only of the authors, and the Commission cannot be held responsible for any use which may be made of the information contained therein.